Edited By : Renée Deveney

 Ozempic and Pancreatitis

-Novo Nordisk includes a warning about possible inflammation of the pancreas in the drug’s Important Safety Information.
-Pancreatitis causes symptoms including diarrhea, indigestion, nausea and abdominal tenderness.
+Pancreatitis causes symptoms including fever, upset stomach, nausea and abdominal tenderness.
 Patients experiencing these Ozempic side effects should notify a doctor immediately.

 Ozempic and Eye Health